 News

-This phenomenon, called the Magnus effect, causes the ball's trajectory to curve mid-air, making the shot harder for the goalkeeper to predict.
-Another essential factor is air resistance, which ...
+⚽ How does the physics of a powerful football shot work? - MSNThis phenomenon, called the Magnus effect, causes the ball's trajectory to curve mid-air, making the shot harder for the goalkeeper to predict.

 Now look at the effect that the various types of spin can have on the flight of a free kick.
 This diagram shows sidespin and topspin free kicks using published aerodynamic data for the Euro 2016 ball.